Become a member and support our work in Ghana

 INFO OM NORDGHANA

 Our thematic focus areas

 We focus our work on three thematic areas:

-...because these areas are the foundation for a well-functioning community.
+...because these areas are the foundation for a well-functioning society.

-In addition, good governance and gender equality are essential elements of our mission and
+In addition gender equality is an essential element of our mission and

 permeates all activities and programs